 Internationally we can’t agree and locally we are beset with detail.

 We will explore much of the details elsewhere on sustainably FED but the call to action that happened in 1992 at the Rio Convention is just as important today, more so if anything.
-There are more people and less resource than there were 25 years ago.
+There are more people and fewer resources than there were 25 years ago.

 Or if you prefer, that 2,296 billion more is a 42% increase on the global population of 5,499 billion people alive in 1992, the year Madonna released her Erotica album and Whitney Huston was number one in the singles charts with I will always love you.